LACMTA/marketing-docs/docs/_Processes/collaboration/pull_requests.md

 5. Reviewer will pull changes to local and decide on one of the following:
     - `approve` - No edits needed, but minor changes might have been made by the reviewer.
     - `request changes` - Feedback needs to be addressed before the pull request can be merged.
+6. If changes or comments are needed will get a mention in your email or bell notification on GitHub if you are watching the repository.
-6. Reviewer will merge and close the pull request.
+7. Reviewer will merge and close the pull request.

 !!! note
     This process can be bypassed when working collaboratively!
 (DO IT!)